Downloadable PDF Version

 The CSU system was created in 1960 under the California Master Plan for Higher Education.
 The CSU draws its students from the top third of the state’s high school graduates and prioritizes admission to eligible California Community College transfer students.
-The CSU is continuing to expand its educational scope, the CSU offers independent educational doctorate programs at a number of campuses designed to meet workforce demands for skilled professionals, and now offers independent doctor of education, doctor of nursing practice and doctor of physical therapy programs at numerous campuses.
+The CSU is continuing to expand its educational scope and help meet California’s workforce demands for skilled professionals, and now offers independent doctor of education, doctor of nursing practice and doctor of physical therapy programs at numerous campuses.
 The doctor of philosophy is also being offered through a joint partnership with other public or private universities in California.

 Working for California

 As the state’s greatest producer of bachelor’s degrees, the CSU plays a critical role in arming future leaders with the skills and knowledge necessary for them to thrive in the workforce and help drive California’s economy.
 Through the superior teaching of distinguished faculty, extensive industry partnerships and robust campus auxiliaries, the CSU is expanding programs, internships and workforce training opportunities to ensure students gain proficient critical thinking skills, industry knowledge and hands-on experience for employment and career advancement.